 The cease-and-desist order was a business killer for us.
 We had sunk every penny and more into starting up PB&J’s Live and had nothing left over to fight for our business or even open our doors for another meal without our menu, dinner service and live entertainment.
 We had made fatal errors in our contract and our location.
 We simply had to close our doors, auction off our equipment and walk away with a huge business loss and debt.

-Dennis and I may have failed at that business but our friendship led to marriage.
 We all laugh at the stories of the experiences we had at PB&J’s Live now.
 The markers washed off of Keegan.
 We all remember how Keegan felt like just as much of an owner of our restaurant as we did – minus the financial stress.
 He loved to greet people, seat people, and sing on stage before we opened.
 He was sad to say goodbye to his PB&J’s family, and we learned a very expensive business lesson.
-But in the end, Keegan grew up with Dennis and I as we built, failed, rebuilt, started over, and grew our family businesses.
+But in the end, Keegan grew up as we built, failed, rebuilt, started over, and grew our family businesses.